cicsdev/cics-banking-sample-application-cbsa/etc/install/base/doc/CBSA_base_cobol_installation_instructions.md

 ## Introduction:

-There are multiple parts to the CICS Banking Sample Application (CBSA).
+There are multiple parts to the CICS Bank Sample Application (CBSA).
 There is the base/COBOL installation - which needs to be installed as a minimum.
-Then there are additional, optional, installation instructions for the Carbon React UI and the Payment and Customer Services interfaces.
+Then there are additional, optional, installation instructions for the Liberty UI and the Payment and Customer Services interfaces.

 This document is the base/COBOL installation.
 It assumes that the installer already has:

--   a CICS region (running CICS TS 5.4 or greater)
+-   a CICS region (running CICS TS 5.5 or greater)

 -   a Db2 subsystem (v12 or greater)